pretoms/SqueezeMe_Demos/README.md

-# SqueezeMe_Demos
+# SqueezeMe_Software
-Software for the CHI publication SqueezeMe
+Software for the CHI publication SqueezeMe.